upendrak/swc-stanford-20180329/sessions/shell.rst

 You can guess someone's age by how they talk about search: young people use "Google" as a verb, while crusty old Unix programmers use ``grep``.
 The word is a contraction of "global/regular expression/print", a common sequence of operations in early Unix text editors.
 It is also the name of a very useful command-line program.

 ``grep`` finds and prints lines in files that match a pattern.
 For our examples, we will use a file that contains three haikus taken from a 1998 competition in Salon magazine.
-For this set of examples we're going to be working in the writing subdirectory:
+For this set of examples we're going to be working in the ``writing`` subdirectory:

 .. code-block :: bash

-	$ cd
 	$ cd writing
 	$ cat haiku.txt
 	The Tao that is seen